Week 12 — Mechanical Design & Machine Design

 1. Assignment brief

 This week is split into two parts that together make up a single group deliverable.
 In Part 1 — Mechanical Design we had to design a machine and build it, and operate it manually.
 In Part 2 — Machine Design we had to actuate and automate the same machine so it can run on its own.
-Both parts require documentation on a shared group page, plus an individual page (this one) describing what my contribution was and how I understood the process.
+Section 13 separates out what my individual contribution was and how I understood the process.

 Official criteria (2026)